skostaras/VeryBadJokes/README.md

-# How To install & run this repository
+# How to install & run this repository

 We can install the master branch using the following commands: